 Jesus also believed that the words human beings uttered mattered-- "it is out of the abundance of the heart the mouth speaks."
 New Testament scholar, Tom Wright, translates Luke 6:45, "What comes out of the mouth is what's overflowing in the heart."
 The words we speak are windows into the human heart.
 What we say in a moment of anger or frustration reveals something about us, whether we like it or not.
 All of us at times have said things we wished we could take back.
 No one is immune from "foot-in-mouth" disease.
 The problem with such moments is not that we say things we don't mean; we say them precisely because we mean them.
 We might apologize to the one we've offended telling them we didn't mean it, but that's not true.
 Unless we were intentionally lying through our teeth, what was uttered was sincere.
 The transgression was not that we lied, but that we didn't keep our thoughts to ourselves.

 When partisans on both sides of the political aisle do not simply disagree with their opponents, but demonize them for their views, they in reality attempt to erase the image of God in them making them less than human.
 Once that is done, all it takes is for someone who is angry and without moral scruples or even mentally and emotionally unstable to justify violence against those who have been demonized.
-Our current political climate is so partisan and so raucous and so nasty is it any wonder that there are those who will act on that nastiness in violent ways?
-And to suggest that somehow "the other side" is more guilty is to deflect from the difficult truth that we live in a context where there are people on both sides of the political aisle who have made nation state politics their functional religion, and who treat political discourse and action as a blood sport in which the other side is the enemy with which there can be no compromise.
-Politics is no longer the discussion necessary to discover the goods we have in common, but a holy war in which the infidel must be stopped no matter what.
-Compromise, which is necessary for a functioning democracy is now a "four-letter word," replaced with terms of combat like obstruct, resist, filibuster, and exclude.
+Our current political climate is so partisan and so raucous and so nasty is it any wonder that there are deranged individuals who will hear such demagoguery as a call to battle and act on that nastiness in violent ways?

 Words matter.
 In Genesis 1, creation came into existence by the spoken word and in John 1, Jesus himself is referred to as the Word.
 What we say is not a collection of irrelevant sounds, but meaningful expressions of who we are and what we believe.
 What idle words will Jesus hold his followers accountable to when it comes to nation state politics?